StefanKoev/exercice-repo/README.md

-# exercice-repo
+# exercise-repo
-Repo made for exercice
+Repo made for exercise

 We resolve the conflict!